Lo mein: Northern China

 In northern China, bàn miàn (拌面) can refer to many other types of wheat noodles without egg, including laghman in Xinjiang.

+Guangdong

+In Cantonese cuisine, lo mein (撈麵) typically consists of boiled wheat noodles that are tossed in a sauce, such as oyster sauce, or are served with a sauce alongside.
+It may be accompanied by items such as wontons, char siu, or beef brisket.
+Unlike chow mein, Cantonese-style lo mein is not traditionally pan-fried or stir-fried.

 American Chinese cuisine

 In American Chinese restaurants, lo mein is a popular take-out food and is sometimes considered synonymous with chow mein.
 The dish is distinct from both Cantonese lo mein and Cantonese crispy chow mein.
-Cantonese lo mein is stirred with a thin sauce and items such as wonton or beef brisket added on top.
-In contrast, U.S. lo mein noodles are usually stir-fried with a sauce made from soy sauce and other seasonings.
+U.S. lo mein noodles are usually stir-fried with a sauce made from soy sauce and other seasonings.
 Vegetables such as bok choy and cabbage can be mixed in and meats like roast pork, beef or chicken are often added.
 Shrimp lo mein, lobster lo mein, vegetable lo mein, and "house" lo mein (more than one meat) are sometimes available.

 Indonesian Chinese cuisine

 In Indonesian Chinese cuisine, lo mein is made using egg noodles or "mie hokkien".
+Egg noodles are made of wheat flour and eggs, commonly formed as a ribbon shape.